gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 Deallocating memory: fd=-1 pa_virt_addr=0x7fb54c46b010 pa_map_len=0x10000000 mem_typ_pair_indexM=1
 ```

-The tabulated results (used by the plotting script) are put into a single file: by default *results.csv*
+The tabulated results (used by the plotting script) are put into a single csv file: by default *results.csv*
 The first line describes the content of each of the six columns
 and the remaining lines gives the variable values and performance for each run.
 Below shows an example of initial lines of a run: